 If replacing the batteries doesn’t fix the problem, it could be the thermostat itself.
 In most cases, you’ll know you have a thermostat issue when the display doesn’t turn on, you can’t change any of the settings, or it won’t turn on your heating system.
 It’s best to call in an expert to verify the issue and get your thermostat replaced.

 If you notice that your heating system doesn’t seem to be heating your home as well as it used to, it’s likely an issue with airflow.
 The most common culprit of restricted airflow in your heating system is your air filter.
 As this filter does its job of collecting harmful airborne particles, it will become clogged.
 This is an easy fix as you just need to replace the dirty filter with a brand-new one.

 In order to power the fan in your heating system, it’s connected to a belt that connects to a pully on the fan motor.
 As the belt is used over time, it will start to wear out and require replacement.
 You’ll notice that the belt is reaching the end of its lifespan when your heating system squeals while it’s running.

 Just as the fan belt wears out over time, so does the fan motor.
 More specifically, the ball bearings inside of the fan motor will wear out.
 You’ll be alerted of this issue whenever you start to hear a loud scraping noise when your heating system is on.
 It’s best to shut your system off right away to prevent any further damage to other system components.

 Genuine Heating Service Professional

 Texas Pride AC & Heating is your premier heating service professional serving the Houston area.
-We’re also here for all of your commercial and residential AC service and installation, heating maintenance, and repair, and wine refrigeration needs.
+We’re also here for all of your commercial and residential AC service and installation, heating maintenance, and repair needs.
 Pick up the phone and call us today!